-After nearly four decades of existence, Islamic banks have found out how to place themselves as money related organizations which are not only critical in asset assembly, asset distribution, and usage, but are also effectively associated with the path toward actualizing government monetary policy (Narayan & Phan, 2019).
-In addition to offering practical standard financial institutions, Islamic banks also promote domestic and international trade (Naushad, 2021).
+After nearly four decades of existence, Islamic banks have found out how to place themselves as money related organizations which are not only critical in asset assembly, asset distribution, and usage, but are also effectively associated with the path toward actualizing government monetary policy (Narayan and Phan 2019).
+In addition to offering practical standard financial institutions, Islamic banks also promote domestic and international trade (Naushad 2021).

-Malaysia's Islamic financial framework is based on a dual or parallel financial system, a structure that enables interest-free and interest-based funding to co-exist for credits and funding (Poon, Chow, Ewers & Ramli, 2020).
-Furthermore, Poon et. al. (2020) stated that the multi-religious and multi-social features of Malaysia lead to the Islamic financial system's ability to manage conditions in which the demand for and supply of surplus funds are no longer entirely based on confidence, but also on various factors such as return on accessibility, deposits, and the cost of financing (Syarif, 2019).
-Furthermore, this religious and non-religious essential the showcase segment of Malaysian Islamic banking is accepted in a way that favors in the Malaysian Islamic banking investors' asset report the executive's organization influence execution (Naushad, 2021; Poon et. al., 2021).
+Malaysia's Islamic financial framework is based on a dual or parallel financial system, a structure that enables interest-free and interest-based funding to co-exist for credits and funding (Poon, Chow, Ewers and Ramli 2020).
+Furthermore, Poon et al. (2020) stated that the multi-religious and multi-social features of Malaysia lead to the Islamic financial system's ability to manage conditions in which the demand for and supply of surplus funds are no longer entirely based on confidence, but also on various factors such as return on accessibility, deposits, and the cost of financing (Syarif 2019).
+Furthermore, this religious and non-religious essential the showcase segment of Malaysian Islamic banking is accepted in a way that favors in the Malaysian Islamic banking investors' asset report the executive's organization influence execution (Naushad 2021; Poon et al. 2020).

 Today, internet-based banking systems are one of the services offered by banks as a means for customers when making deposits or withdrawing funds.
-Computer-generated banks, also known as virtual banks or "branchless banks," are a new term used to describe banks that do not have a physical location, such as a branch, but instead provide services to customers through the internet and ATMs (Al-Shaer, 2021; Sadeghi, 2004).
+Computergenerated banks, also known as virtual banks or "branchless banks," are a new term used to describe banks that do not have a physical location, such as a branch, but instead provide services to customers through the internet and ATMs (Al-Shaer 2021; Sadeghi 2004).

 Customers who use internet-based banking or online banking have direct access to a bank's information system from work, school, home, or any other location where a system association is available.
 The customer is now regarded as an end-client of the bank's information preparation structure in this contemporary paradigm.
-The customer's device plays an important role in end-client processing (Jiminez & Diaz, 2019; Gerrard, Cunningham & Devlin, 2006).
+The customer's device plays an important role in end-client processing (Jiminez and Diaz 2019; Gerrard, Cunningham and Devlin 2006).

-Al-Sharafi, Arshah, Herzallah & Abu-Shanab (2018) previously found that their findings affect the behavior of customers to accept online banking services with absolute trust.
+Al-Sharafi, Arshah, Herzallah and Abu-Shanab (2018) previously found that their findings affect the behavior of customers to accept online banking services with absolute trust.
 Furthermore, customer awareness, as well as perceived efficacy, security, and privacy, had a significant impact on their trust.
 Nevertheless, customers' perceived ease of use did not predict their intention to adopt mobile banking services.

 Raza, Umer, Qureshi and Dahri (2020) and Normalini and Ramayah (2017) provide tools to assess the viability of biometric authentication technology in internet banking.
 While counting user perceptions of the effectiveness of biometrics authentication technologies in the framework's experimental testing, fundamental insights into the dynamics of the relationship between trust and its backgrounds were revealed.
 The findings of this study, in general, highlight the importance of using biometrics technology in internet banking.
-The relationships between perceived privacy and security and trust were clearly qualified by the perceived effectiveness of biometrics technology.
+The relationships between perceived privacy and security and trust were clearly qualified by the perceived effectiveness of biometrics technology (Nassar and Battour 2020; Raza et al. 2020; Yussaivi et al. 2021).